I’ve been thinking about the concept of self-confidence for a few years now. Mainly in the vein of “where can I get some more of that stuff?”

 So hey, if you want to feel better with how you look, with a specific hobby, or get further in life, then let’s do something!
 You can do whatever you want to do.
 Just make sure it’s for you and not for someone else.
 There is no council that decides the best way to really do anything.
 There’s no real way to define what it truly means to be attractive, successful, or rich—because someone else’s idea of success won’t always match up with yours.

 Developing and keeping self-confidence for myself will always be a constant struggle.
 I probably won’t reach that level of always being proud of myself—but that’s okay.
 I just wrote this in the hopes that you will know that no matter how I know you, I value you and who you are in my life.
-I love seeing people achieve their dreams and I hope you realize that your dreams matter and if you want to go for it, don’t be the one to hold yourself back.
+It’s great to watch people achieve their dreams and I hope you realize that your dreams matter and if you want to go for it, don’t be the one to hold yourself back.
 We can’t afford to be miserable because we think we deserve it because we don’t.

 So, got any fun and fool-proof tactics for keeping your chin up?
 How have you increased your self-confidence in the past year?